-Her most noted success was the re-brand of Love Island for which Sarah developed and cast Series 1 and 2.
+Her most noted success before joining Lime Pictures was the re-brand of Love Island for which she developed, cast and produced Series 1, 2 and 3, being awarded a BAFTA for Series 3.
 Tasked to specifically develop a show to engage a 16-34 audience for ITV2, Series 2 launched with 1.1m viewers, with 52% made up of 16-34’s, up 13 share points.
-Sarah is also credited with maintaining and growing the ‘I’m a Celebrity’ brand.
-Her last series, Series 16 was the third highest rated series of all time launching with over 13 million viewers.
-Tyekiff also developed the ground-breaking format for Red or Black, Simon Cowell’s £1m gameshow; coproducing with Simon Cowell and Ant and Dec.
+Tyekiff is also credited with maintaining and growing the ‘I’m a Celebrity’ brand.
+Her last series, Series 16 was launched with over 13 million viewers.
 She re-wrote the I’m a Celebrity NOW! show format in 2009 growing the viewers back up from 400,000 to an average audience of 1.2m, with a finale of over 2m.

-Sarah also worked closely with the interactive and social media teams at ITV: In 2016, the IAC App was the most downloaded App in the UK for 2 weeks, with over a quarter of a billion interactions for the live playalong game, peaking with 52m during TX1.
-Series 2 of Love Island saw an increase of 348% on Twitter.
+Tyekiff also worked closely with the interactive and social media teams at ITV: In 2016, the IAC App was the most downloaded App in the UK for 2 weeks, with over a quarter of a billion interactions for the live play along game, peaking with 52m during TX1.
+Engaging social platforms with Love Island was key for the programme success and Series 2 of Love Island saw an increase of 348% on Twitter.